Guṇa: Nyaya school of Hinduism

+The Vaisheshika sutra 5.1.18 translates as "In the absence of propulsive energy generated by action (saṃskāra), gurutva causes falling effect".

+In the combined Nyayavaisesika school, the twenty four gunas are divided into two types on the basis of generality and speciality of the gunas.
+They are sāmānya guṇas (general qualities) and viśeṣa guṇas (special qualities).
+The gunas which exist in two or more than two dravyas are called as sāmānya guṇas and similarly the gunas which specially exist in only one type of dravya are called as viśeṣa guṇas.
+Since gurutva exists in the two types of dravyas namely prithvi and jala, so it is classified as a sāmānya guṇa.

+On the basis of its existence, it is classified as both eternal and non eternal (evanescent) gunas.
+It is eternal gunas for the paramanus of the dravyas prithvi and jala.
+Similarly it is non eternal (evanescent) gunas for composite materials.
+On the basis of perception, it is classified as atīndriyaguṇas.
+The atīndriyaguṇas are those gunas which are not perceptible by external sense organs.

 Vaisheshika school of Hinduism

 In Vaisheshika school of Hinduism, which is most related to Nyaya school, states that our awareness, understanding and judgments of any person and thing in the world is relational.
 All relations, holds this school of Hinduism, is dyadic between anuyogin (referend) and pratiyogin (referent).
 Guna (quality) is considered one of the seven padārtha (category) of relations.
 The others are: inherence (samavaya), being (bhava), genus (samanya), species (vishesha), substance (dravya) and motion/action (karman).
-Unlike Vaisheshika, Nyaya considers inherence as subset of guna (quality).
+Unlike Vaisheshika, Nyaya considers inherence as subset of guṇa (quality).

 Gangesha, a Nyaya scholar, suggests a somewhat different theory, stating that our awareness is of two types – true and false.
-True awareness is produced when we seek to observe some excellence (guna) in its cause, while false awareness results from observing fault (dosha) in its cause.
+True awareness is produced when we seek to observe some excellence (guṇa) in its cause, while false awareness results from observing fault (dosha) in its cause.
 In other words, in Gangesha's perspective, the observer's state of mind and attitude affects relational awareness.